iamonkarlad/Three-tier-Project-AWS/README.md

 - Now check that values are Stored or Not
 <video controls src="image/Screen Recording 2025-07-09 214434-1.mp4" title="Title"></video>
 - Also check in Database
-- go to Database server and check
+- Go to Database server and check
 ![alt text](<image/Screenshot 2025-07-09 214626.png>)

 ---